-The school and examination boards have very detailed procedures for illness, however as the severity and risk of contagion varies between illness so will our advice - speak to Mrs Torgerson / Mrs Robinson-Junni.
+The school and examination boards have very detailed procedures for illness, however as the severity and risk of contagion varies between illness so will our advice - speak to your Year Manager.

 Please note, with unexpected absence due to illness it is NOT a requirement of the examination board to acquire a medical certificate or doctors letter.
-Where a student wishes to claim special consideration due to temporary illness we will submit a case to the exam board.
+Where a student wishes to apply for special consideration due to temporary illness we will submit a case to the exam board.
 It is at the exam board's discretion as to whether they accept the case we put forward.
 They may come back requiring further information/ evidence.
 It is your choice as to whether you choose to gather and pass us any official medical diagnosis at the time of the illness.

-If a student suffers an injury - i.e. broken arm or leg, or are hospitalised during the exam season, contact Mrs Torgerson / Mrs Robinson-Junni as soon as possible - please leave a voicemail overnight if necessary - the sooner we are informed, the sooner we can make alternative exam arrangements.
+If a student suffers an injury - i.e. broken arm or leg, or is hospitalised during the exam season, contact your Year Manager as soon as possible - please leave a voicemail overnight if necessary - the sooner we are informed, the sooner we can make alternative exam arrangements.